mcasarini/Bioinformatics15ECTS/README.md

 TCGA-PanCancer_FOLH1
 How does FOLH1 (PSMA) expression vary across human cancers, and how does prostate adenocarcinoma (TCGA-PRAD) compare with other tumor types and normal prostate tissue?

+MTK25
+How does PINK1 deficiency (KO) alter transcriptional programs, neuroendocrine identity, cell-type composition, mitochondrial biology, biomarker expression, and biological pathways, and to what extent can MTK458 treatment rescue these molecular abnormalities?